kritzware/twitch-bot/README.md

 ```

 ### `ban - (event: Object)`
-Emitted when a user is Permanently banned from the chat.
+Emitted when a user is permanently banned from the chat.
 The `ban_reason` attribute is `null` when no reason message is used.

 #### Usage
 ```javascript